GeekHunter-Brasil/hello-world/frontend-styleguide/README.md

 Doing so, we prevent the same component from having different names and improve the discoverability of the file.

-You can find another good reasons by adopting this syntax [here](https://basarat.gitbook.io/typescript/main-1/defaultisbad)
+You can find other good reasons by adopting this syntax [here](https://basarat.gitbook.io/typescript/main-1/defaultisbad).

 ❌ Bad